 Chiropractic care uses gentle manipulation of the spine and neck to improve the body’s function by improving the function of the nervous system.
 This can help support the treatment of physical and muscular pain, headaches or even illness.

 Naturopathy uses natural treatments, including herbs and dietary supplements, to support overall health.
-A naturopathic practitioner may also encourage exercise and dietary changes to help patients feel better.
+A naturopathic practitioner, or a naturopathic nurse, may also encourage exercise and dietary changes to help patients feel better.

 6. Massage Therapy